 The Marywood University Arboretum offers many events throughout the year including educational activities, community workshops, and special tours and events.
 The arboretum is open daily for quiet nature walks and offers a wide array of different trees, flowers, and plants to be seen.

 Offering types of display gardens, they also have a wide variety of herb, perennial and annual plants for sale.
 Fresh cut flowers for weddings or any occasion are available and special garden tours and lectures can be given by request.

-Each year, the display features over 170 pieces of artwork by professional and amateur artists from all over Pennsylvania.
-Artwork is judged by an independent juror in five different categories, with awards given for each category, along with "Best of Show" and "Peoples Choice" awards.
+Each year, the display features more than 170 pieces of artwork by professional and amateur artists from all over Pennsylvania.
+Artwork is judged by an independent juror in five different categories, with awards given for each category, along with "Best of Show" and "Peoples’ Choice" awards.

 Laurel Hill is surrounded by thousands of acres of pristine state park and state forestlands.
 A trail system invites you to hike and explore the park and observe the wide diversity of plants and wildlife.
 A beautiful stand of old growth hemlocks lies along the Hemlock Trail.

 Over the past 70+ years, the Lewisburg Garden Club has evolved and grown.
 Floral design and arrangements are still a priority, but the club also comes together to create and maintain public gardens, provide scholarships and learn about such topics as organic farming, creating essential oils from flowers, building rain barrels and the importance of native plants to the habitat of birds, bees, and butterflies.

 Located on a 1.5 acre tract along Sunbury’s riverside, the park still contains some of the exotic trees that Charles Keithan imported from around the world, as well as representative species of two of his favorite plants - azaleas and rhododendrons.